xmtp/libxmtp/xmtp_mls/README.md

 However, note that [XMTP uses private messages everywhere](https://github.com/xmtp/libxmtp/blob/3af97cb69435e5b9daa4577bad6a3bd187834d97/xmtp_mls/src/groups/mod.rs#L1222C29-L1222C45), which has the highest metadata hiding properties possible in MLS.
 Further note that the secure transport is supposed to protect MLS and XMTP metadata but is not necessary for the end-to-end security of the MLS-based messaging.

-To hide the reamining metadata, XMTP uses GRPC with TLS.
+To hide the remaining metadata, XMTP uses GRPC with TLS.
 TLS is instantiated through [Rustls](https://github.com/xmtp/libxmtp/blob/3af97cb69435e5b9daa4577bad6a3bd187834d97/xmtp_api_grpc/src/grpc_api_helper.rs#L59).

 :::warning